.cym

 The Cayman Islands were previously in competition with Wales over use of the top-level domain.
 A campaign named "dot.CYM", not overly supported at government level, sought to have the .cym suffix for websites concerning Wales (Cymru), the Welsh language (Cymraeg) and Welsh culture.
 However, .cym was eventually assigned to the Cayman Islands because ICANN's policy states that new applications for 3-letter domains will not be accepted if they match existing ISO 3-letter codes.
 Wales was eventually granted the domain .cymru.

 .cymru and .wales

 In June 2012, ICANN opened the process of applications for new top level domains.
-Nominet, who own the .uk TLD, applied to ICANN for both .cymru and .wales.
+Nominet UK, which owns the .uk TLD, applied to ICANN for both .cymru and .wales.